collectiveaccess/CollectiveAccessManual/pawtucket/Modules/Front/views.md

 | **featured_set_item_ids** | The item list for the current set as an array of set item ids |
 | **featured_set_items_as_search_result** | The item list for the current set as an iterable `SearchResult` object |

-## Defining and referencing alternative front pages
+## Defining and Referencing Alternative Front Pages

 Any number of "front" pages may be defined.
 The page defined in `views/Front/front_page_html.php` will always be used as the default, loading whenever the site is referenced at its root (Eg. `https://example.com`).
 Additional front pages may be